matlab-actions/run-tests/README.md

 <img width="2540" height="1283" alt="Workflow run summary page showing three passed tests and one incomplete test from a single test file.
 The expanded row in the All tests table displays a table of test results for the test file." src="https://github.com/user-attachments/assets/63ed7b15-ceaf-4e1d-ba8f-7ed952937907" />

 You can interact with the **All tests** table using the expanders to the left of test filenames and diagnostics.
 In an expanded table row, individual test results from the corresponding test file appear in a table under the test filename.
-Each row of the inner table shows the test status, test procedure name, test diagnostics, and the time it took to run.
+Each row of the inner table shows the status, procedure name, diagnostics, and duration of a test in the file.

 > [!TIP]
 > With a MATLAB Test license, you also see your MATLAB and Simulink test results on the workflow run summary page when you take any of these actions: